 Any student will be suspended who is found guilty of unacceptable academic and/or professional behavior and/or ethics.
-Dismissal Academic dismissal will be considered by the dental school faculty council upon a recommendation from a promotions or progress committee.
-Students to be considered for dismissal will be granted the opportunity to appear personally before the appropriate promotions or progress committee.
+Dismissal Academic dismissal will be considered by the dental school faculty council upon a recommendation from the progress committee.
+Students to be considered for dismissal will be granted the opportunity to appear personally before the progress committee.
 A distinction is intended herein between probation-earned, meaning that academic performance has caused this status to be assessed for a given semester; and probation-continued, meaning that this status was not assessed for that semester but has not been removed from a prior assessment.
 Criteria for dismissal: